 Vitamin B17 (also referred to as amygdalin or laetrile) is a natural substance that is typically sourced from apricot kernels and bitter almonds.
 Amygdalin has been used for decades by cancer patients as an alternative cancer treatment.
 When taken in by the body, B17 creates a type of cyanide that directly harms cancer cells.

-Due to a report about cyanide poisoning, the vitamin was banned for use in this regard in the United States.
-Despite this, some patients still use vitamin B17 as part of their home protocol as it is still available (mainly through the consumption of seeds of fruits such as peaches and bitter almonds.)
+Due to concerns about cyanide poisoning, the use of vitamin B17 for cancer treatment was banned in the United States.
+However, some patients still use vitamin B17 as part of their home protocol, as it is still available, mainly through the consumption of seeds from fruits such as peaches and bitter almonds.

-Some alternative healthcare practitioners administer Vitamin b17 orally as a pill or in IV form as “there is also no evidence that purified amygdalin, administered in “therapeutic” dosage, causes toxicity.”
-(2016).
+“There is no evidence that purified amygdalin, administered in “therapeutic” dosage, causes toxicity” (2016).

 Is Vitamin B17 Legal in the United States?